aolanioaks/se-3020-project-2/README.md

 My application is a read/watched movie app where you can add books or movies by the title, rating and author/director.
-This will add them to a list where you can mark then read/watched or leave them blank if you havent gotten to them.
+This will add them to a list where you can mark them done or leave them blank if you havent gotten to them.
 The functionality I added was the motion detector to change the theme between Forest, Sunrise, Midnight and Ocean.
 The themes are implemented using context and the books and movies are stored with Async storage.
 Wether the user closes out the